Will long-term travel hurt your career prospects?

 New Delhi street

-Thirdly, we operate outside of our comfort zone every single day, as every country and indeed every location we find ourselves in is different.
-Our eyes are wide open, and we are very alert to our surroundings.
-The diversity and challenges we encounter during our travels have taught us patience, and have made us more adaptive and resilient problem solvers.
+Thirdly, we operate outside our comfort zone every day, as every country and, indeed, every location we find ourselves in is different.
+Our eyes are wide open and very alert to our surroundings.
+The diversity and challenges we encounter during our travels have taught us patience and have made us more adaptive and resilient problem solvers.

 Long-term travel takes a certain type of person […].
 You need to be independent, […] you need to be flexible, and you need to be able to deal with constant change – Nomadic Matt

-Contrary to the myth of digital nomad life that some try to portray, we don’t laze by the beach sipping cocktails all day long.
+Contrary to the myth of digital nomad life that some try to portray, we don’t laze by the beach, sipping cocktails all day.
 Similarly, these past years were not extended holidays.

-We may live in and explore different locations around the world but we actually work… every day, including on weekends.
-It just doesn’t feel like work to us as we enjoy what we do wholeheartedly.
+We may live in and explore different locations worldwide, but we work… every day, including on weekends.
+It doesn’t feel like work, as we enjoy what we do wholeheartedly.

-We may have left our corporate careers, but we continue to use our existing skillsets on a daily basis.
-Given we are running a business together, we have divided key roles according to our individual strengths and areas of expertise:
+We may have left our corporate careers but use our existing skillsets daily.
+Given we are running a business together, we have divided key roles according to our strengths and areas of expertise:

 • Sandra combines the roles of Chief Executive Officer, Chief Strategist, Chief Financial Officer and Chief Editor;

-• Paul is our Chief Technology Officer, Chief Operating Officer and Chief Marketing Officer.
+• Paul is our Chief Technology, Operating, and Marketing Officer.

 Digital Nomad in Cafe